kardasis/gatsby-blog/src/pages/index.md

   with mobile and web components, you've come to the right place.
 intro:
   blurbs:
+    - image: /img/mvps.png
+      title: Product MVPs
+      text: >
+        When inspiration hits and it aligns with your domain expertise and strategic insights, there's no time to waste hiring a team to bring your idea to life.
+        We can take your concept through to a production app in a matter of weeks and give you the chance to assess, iterate and launch before you know it.
     - image: /img/frontend.png
       title: Front End
       text: >
         Frontend web design is no longer just the judicious application of HTML, CSS and JavaScript.
 The framework selection alone can be overwealming before you begin to think about design systems, hosting, SSL, dynamic content, responsive design and accessability.
 But fear not, we got you covered.
     - image: /img/backend.png
       title: Back End
       text: >
-        Your web or mobile app depends on the data in your database and the application logic that surrounds it.
-        That's why we take the time to understand what your mission critical needs are and
-    - image: /img/strategy.png
-      title: Strategy
-      text: >
+        The core of any product is the application logic and associated database that users and customers interact with.
+        But backends can get bogged down in all kinds of issues including security, performance and infrastructure costs.
+        And as codebases grow, they need to be reconsidered to address the issues of scale that come with your growing business.
     - image: /img/prototypes.png
       title: Physical Prototypes
       text: >
-        hardware prototypes
-    - image: /img/mvps.png
-      title: Product MVPs
-      text: >
-        MVP
+        Great ideas are not always 100% digital and sometimes you need a physical object to acheieve your goals.
+        Light robotics, sensors, actuators, lights and sounds can all be internet connected and ready to create the widget of the future.
   heading: What we offer
 technologies:
   - image: /img/technologies/react.svg